What is Forest Bathing?

 The practice is popular in South Korea too; the country has a Korea Forest Service and 34 National Healing Forests.
 They have embarked on a national training programme that includes 500 Forest Therapy instructors.
 And they plan to coordinate medical research across the 34 sites.

 In Singapore, there is quite a following with groups meeting in urban parks, botanical gardens or at the beach due to the absence of forests.

 Scandinavians also believe that nature helps support physiological and mental health.
 The expression Friluftsliv (pronounced free-loofts-liv) literally translates as “open-air living”.
 They use the term to describe the value of spending time in remote locations for spiritual and physical wellbeing.

 It’s very much a way of life now, and employees are encouraged by employers to spend time outdoors during their working hours.
 Ninety minutes on a Wednesday afternoon is the standard time slot.
 Wouldn’t that be wonderful?

 Forest Bathing in Hampshire and Berkshire

 I look forward to showing you how to develop and deepen your connection to nature and discover the extraordinary in the ordinary.
 Once you have started to see nature with new eyes, really notice nature, you never go back.
 It is transformational.

-This video shows something of a typical session:
+This video shows something of a typical session.